-On May 3, 2019, PREPA, the Oversight Board, the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF"), the Ad Hoc Group of PREPA bondholders (the "Ad Hoc Group"), and Assured Guaranty Corp. and Assured Guaranty Municipal Corp. ("Assured") entered into the RSA which was amended on September 9, 2019 to include National and Syncora Guarantee, Inc. ("Syncora") as supporting parties.
+On May 3, 2019, PREPA, the Oversight Board, the Puerto Rico Fiscal Agency and Financial Advisory Authority ("AAFAF"), the Ad Hoc Group of PREPA bondholders (the "Ad Hoc Group"), and Assured Guaranty Corp. and Assured Guaranty Municipal Corp. ("Assured") entered into the a restructuring support agreement ("RSA") which was amended on September 9, 2019 to include National and Syncora Guarantee, Inc. ("Syncora") as supporting parties.
 Approximately 90% of PREPA's bondholders have joined the RSA.

 The RSA initially contemplated the filing of a plan of adjustment for PREPA by March 31, 2020; the timing of that action is now uncertain.
+The Oversight Board filed a status report with the Court on October 5, 2021 in which it stated its intention to file a PREPA plan of adjustment by the end of 2021 or early 2022.